Eastern Sierra hikes - 2010

 the descent

-note - On the drive north to Toms Place, on 395, to the east was another view of White Mountain.
+note - On the drive north on 395 back to Tom's Place, to the east was another view of White Mountain.

 return to index